A Forgotten Assassination

 Hereafter he is to have no official existence.
 Remarkably, this dramatic event

-will lead him to become "ruler" over another nation ... a nation which as yet,
+will lead him to become "king" of another nation ... a nation which as yet,

 does not exist.